Frequently Asked Questions

 Are you looking for information?
 This page lists the answers to the most frequently asked questions about our products and services.
 If you can't find the answer you are looking for, feel free to contact us, we will get back to you promptly.

 Syos was founded by two researchers in acoustics.
-By studying, on the one hand the physical phenomena behind the workings of the saxophone, clarinet and their respective mouthpieces, and on the other hand the perception of musicians and the way they describe auditory sensations with words, we are able to associate tonal characteristics with the various geometric elements that make up the mouthpiece (chamber, baffle, tip opening…).
+By studying, on the one hand the physical phenomena behind the workings of the saxophone and clarinet mouthpieces, and on the other hand the way musicians perceive and describe auditory sensations with words, we are able to associate tonal characteristics with the various geometric elements that make up the mouthpiece (chamber, baffle, tip opening…).

-How can you be so sure this custom mouthpiece is the right match for me?
+How can you be sure this custom mouthpiece is the right match for me?